golmschenk/qusi/docs/source/tutorials/basic_transit_identification_with_prebuilt_components.rst

     python examples/transit_train.py

 You should see some output showing basic training statistics from the terminal as it runs through the training loop.
 It will run for as many train cycles as were specified in the script.
 On every completed cycle, ``qusi`` will save the latest version of the fitted model to ``sessions/<wandb_run_name>/latest_model``.

+You can also go to your Wandb project to see the metrics over the course of the training in plot form.

 Test the fitted model
 ---------------------